VipulSha99/Assignment6/README.md

-# Assignment 4
+# Assignment 6

-## ✨Tabular Representation in Type Script with Backend server✨
+## ✨Tabular Representation in Angular with Backend server✨

 # Run code for both client and server separately -
 #### Install dependencies: